aturingmachine/bootcamp-week-2/README.md

 The `stocks` and `companies` tables will be filled with data from this request.

+#### `GET /stocks`

+This will return the full array of stock data with nested company object references.

 #### `GET /stocks/{type}/{symbol}/{date}`

 This route will generate data for a given stock symbol.
 The path variable `type` is used to determine what kind of data